mozilla/fxa-profile-server/README.md

 To run the profile server via Docker, two steps are required:

     $ docker build --rm -t mozilla/fxa_profile_server
-    $ docker run --rm -v $PWD:/opt/fxa mozilla/fxa_profile_server npm install
+    $ docker run --rm -v $PWD:/opt/fxa mozilla/fxa_profile_server yarn install --pure-lockfile
     $ docker run --rm -v $PWD:/opt/fxa --net=host mozilla/fxa_profile_server

-This method shares the codebase into the running container so that you can install npm and various modules required by package.json.
+This method shares the codebase into the running container so that you can install yarn and various modules required by package.json.
 It then runs profile-server in a container, while allowing you to use your IDE of choice from your normal desktop environment to develop code.

 Running tests:

 ```
-npm test
+yarn test
 ```

 To run tests via Docker:
 ```
-docker run --rm -v $PWD:/opt/fxa --net=host mozilla/fxa_profile_server npm test
+docker run --rm -v $PWD:/opt/fxa --net=host mozilla/fxa_profile_server yarn test
 ```

 Running the server locally:

 ```
-npm start
+yarn start
 ```

 ## License